lathonez/powwow/lessons/ZERO.md

 ## Cloud 9 Intro

 * what is the cloud anyway?
+What's a server?
+What's a client?
 * layout: file tree, file workspace (like scripts in scratch), runners (like green flag in scratch), DO NOT PUSH RUN AT THE TOP
 * run the serve runner (press green flag..)
 * preview in new tab (and close the preview workspace - not enough space to work comfortably)